Garden maintenance scheme

 How much does the scheme cost?
 Toggle accordion

-The current weekly charge for the service of £6.83 per week and will be collected as a service charge alongside the weekly rent.
-This charge is not covered by Housing Benefit.
+The current weekly charge for the service is £7.03 per week and will be collected as a service charge alongside the weekly rent.

 Who is eligible?
 Toggle accordion

-Tenants who live alone and are physically unable to maintain their garden and have no one in the district or locality who can help.
+- Tenants who live alone and are physically unable to maintain their garden, and have no one in the district or locality who can help.

 Already a member of the scheme Toggle accordion